 Week 4: 3 walks for 3-4 miles, 1 hike for 6-8 miles with 750-1,000 feet of elevation change

 Because of the constant up-and-down of the Inca Trail, I strongly suggest using trekking poles for several reasons.
 And I also suggest using them on hikes for several weeks before the trip for those who are new users.

-The other component to add as the trip gets closer is a fully loaded backpack.
-At about 8 weeks before the trip, I advise clients to start adding a bit more weight to their basic daypack, and by 4 weeks out to include everything they’ll be carrying on the trip.
+The other components to add as the trip gets closer is a fully loaded backpack and the hiking boots you’ll be wearing on the trip.
+At about 8 weeks before the trip, I advise clients to start adding a bit more weight to their basic daypack.
+By 4 weeks out, it should include everything they’ll be carrying on the trip.

 Preparing for the Famous Inca Trail Stairs!

 One of the most memorable parts of the Inca Trail for me was definitely the “original Stairmaster” in the Andes!
 Wowza, those people liked their stone stairs!

 After I got over marveling about the amount of labor it must have taken to build mile after mile of stone stairs, I was very glad I had done some stair climbing in my office building.
 (I was still in my corporate job back then.)

 I advise my clients to find at least one set of stairs, and become friends with it.
 Dial up some podcasts, audio books, music, whatever will keep you going up and DOWN the stairs.
 I also recommend that clients walk up and down the steps sideways – facing the railing.
 This works the hip flexors a bit differently, and strengthens them.

 Sometimes clients ask if using a Stairmaster at the gym is okay.
 Occasionally, yes it’s fine.
 But I urge them to use real stairs at least 1-2 times per week to build up their capacity for the downhill.

 Week 1: 2 sessions of stairs, 40 up and down, 20 sideways up and down per side